getpatchwork/patchwork/htdocs/README.rst

   :GitHub: https://github.com/js-cookie/js-cookie/
   :Version: 3.0.0

+``rest.js.``
+  Utility module for REST API requests to be used by other Patchwork JS files.

+  Part of Patchwork.

 ``selectize.min.js``
   Selectize is the hybrid of a ``textbox`` and ``<select>`` box.
 It's jQuery based and it has autocomplete and native-feeling keyboard navigation; useful